 § 3.
-Reservation of right
+Reservation of Right.

-The Band Assembly hereby fully reserves the right to alter, amend or repeal the provisions of Chapters 1 to 5 of this title with the required review and approval of the Secretary of Interior.
+The Band Assembly hereby fully reserves the right to alter, amend or repeal the provisions of this title with the required review and approval of the Secretary of Interior.
 All rights and privileges granted or extended hereunder, shall be subject to such reserved right, however said reservation of right shall not be applicable to existing licenses issued prior to any statutory amendment.